Each year, new yoga trends emerge, while other ancient practices still hold their place strong in our hearts.

 Pranayama / Breathwork Classes

-Along with the aforementioned rise in popularity of yoga postures (aka Asana), there is also an increased desire to learn more about the practice of yoga as a whole, including meditation, spiritual philosophy and pranayama (breathwork).
-As we discover more about the importance of the breath for our overall wellbeing, the fourth of the eight limbs of yoga, Pranayama, is likely to become a meaningful part of modern life.
-Yoga teachers will share more breathwork techniques during their standard classes and there also look to be specific pranayama-based workshops for those looking to master their breathing habits.
+Along with the rising interest in new and time-honored yoga sequences, there is also an increased desire to learn more about the practice of yoga as a whole, including meditation, spiritual philosophy, and pranayama (breathwork).
+As we discover more about the importance of the breath for our overall wellbeing, the fourth of the eight limbs of yoga, Pranayama is likely to become a meaningful part of modern life.
+Yoga teachers will share more breathwork techniques during their classes with specific pranayama workshops and teacher training gaining in popularity.

 The growth of the yoga community is inspiring, with new practices emerging and others cementing their place, all with the aim of improving our health and wellbeing.
 2024 is looking beyond exciting when it comes to rejuvenating yoga trends, so you are sure to find your best fit.